For our Layla vs. Sparrow comparison, the all-foam mattress faces off against one of the industries leading hybrids.

 |Made in the USA||Yes||Yes|

-Should I Buy Layla or the Alexander Signature Hybrid?
+Should I Buy Layla or the Sparrow Signature Hybrid?

 Hard choice, right?
 Here are some key takeaways to help you make an informed decision.